argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `api`: Optional.
 URL to Azure DevOps.
 If not set, `https://dev.azure.com` is used.
 * `allBranches`: Optional, default `false`.
 If `true`, scans every branch of eligible repositories.
 If `false`, check only the default branch of the eligible repositories.

+In case self-signed Azure DevOps certificates, the following options can be usefully:
+* `insecure`: By default (false) - Skip checking the validity of the SCM's certificate - useful for self-signed TLS certificates.
+* `caRef`: Optional `ConfigMap` name and key containing the Azure DevOps certificates to trust - useful for self-signed TLS certificates.
+Possibly reference the ArgoCD CM holding the trusted certs.
+Will be concatenated with the ArgoCD trusted CM.

 ## Bitbucket Cloud

 The Bitbucket mode uses the Bitbucket API V2 to scan a workspace in bitbucket.org.